ManuelSaleta/py-img-scaler/README.md

 ## License

-This project is open-source software licensed under the **GNU General Public License v3.0 (GPLv3)**.
+- This project is open-source software licensed under the **GNU General Public License v3.0 (GPLv3)**.

 ### Key Terms & Copyleft Requirements:

-- **Source Disclosure:** Any modifications, derivative works, or larger projects that incorporate this code must also be open-sourced and made publicly available under the exact same GPLv3 license.
-- **Patent Protection:** Contributors explicitly grant patent rights to users, protecting the community from downstream patent litigation.
-- **Anti-Tivoization:** If this software is distributed inside a consumer hardware device, you must provide the installation keys or instructions necessary for users to modify and execute the code on that hardware.
+- See the accompanying `LICENSE` file at the root of this repository for the full legal text.